aaronrancsik/FF-Chaincode/README.md

 Here you can see the result code for the input.

 ![ui picture](./Tutorial/ui.png)
-And the result graphical representation
+And the result graphical representation.